neburtron/Lord-Game/README.md

 Start of script responsible for save selection + running conversation.py.
 Starts the game and handles save selection.
 Saving game and all that not yet implemented, but besides that pretty done.

 Commands.py:
-This script is responsible for some basic actions done across the project. currently, it handles interacting with the terminal, so if and when a proper GUI is implemented Conversaton.py doesn't need to be edited, and basic file operations including a more specific command for reading prompts.json and future prompt jsons for specific turns.
+This script is responsible for some basic actions done across the project. currently, it handles interacting with the terminal, so if and when a proper GUI is implemented Conversaton.py doesn't need to be edited, and basic file operations including a more specific command for reading prompts.json files.

 Conversation.py:
 Currently the main file for this project, it handles the user interaction section of the turn.
 Interacted with through the terminal it uses the first turn's set of prompts from Prompts.json, calls the LLM using llm_interface.py, and gets the user input, handling moving on to the next prompt and exiting the program by checking if the user's message is "next" or "exit" and handling that appropriately.
 It also handles the chat log used by the LLM.
 If it reaches the last prompt and the command to move on to the next is fired, it sends the chat log array on to Value_Evaluation.py, a temp script to be used later.